Isobel Yeung: Awards and recognition

 In 2017, Yeung won a Gracie Award for TV National Reporter/Correspondent for her work on Afghan Women’s Rights for Vice on HBO, after appearing the year prior on Marie Claire's list of America's 50 Most Influential Women.
 In 2019, the Newswomen's Club of New York presented her with the Marie Colvin Front Page Award for Foreign Correspondence.

 In 2022 Vice News and Yeung were two-time winners of awards from the Foreign Press Association (FPA) of London, Yeung and Belle Cushing in the category of Financial/Economic Story of the Year (for "Undercover in Guyana"), and then Yeung again, receiving that year's Journalist of the Year Award.
 Yeung's video reports, "Yemen: The Forgotten War" and "Return of The Taliban", both for Vice News, won Emmy Awards in the News category in 2022.
 Yeung, Adam Desiderio, and others at Vice News received a Peabody Award for their reporting in the 2022 short documentary, "No Justice for Women in the Taliban's Afghanistan," which the award announcement describes the awards as being for their "bearing witness as a humanitarian crisis unfolds", and describes as "poignant and powerful" its reporting from "households gripped by poverty and food insecurity... [on] the country’s hunger problem and the dismal policies around women’s equality" following the U.S.' withdrawal in 2020-2021.

 Personal life

-Yeung has been dating British-Iranian journalist and director Benjamin Zand since 2017.
+Yeung has been in a relationship with British-Iranian journalist and director Benjamin Zand since 2017.
 In June 2024, she gave birth to their first child.
 The family live in London.